 Antique molded mantel in Jaumont stone (19th Century - Eastern France)

-This antique 19th-century French mantelpiece was carved in Eastern France from the beautiful golden Jaumont stone (*).
+This 19th-century French mantelpiece was carved in Eastern France from the beautiful golden Jaumont stone (*).

 This large stone mantel features a pair of fluted jambs on which rests an imposing lintel that acts as a shelf.
-This slightly arched lintel is very finely carved with moldings.
-The hearth line is highlighted by an opulent "sausage-like" mold.
+This slightly arched lintel is finely carved with elegant moldings, while the hearth line is highlighted by an opulent "sausage-like" molding.

 Download PDF